 API Middleware Overview

+(Editor’s Note: This section appears to be very specific to MuleSoft.
+Is that true?)

 Middleware is software that's assembled into an API’s ‘app pipeline’ to handle requests and responses.
 Each component chooses whether to pass the request to the next component in the pipeline and can perform work before and after the next component in the pipeline is invoked.

 Request delegates are used to build the request pipeline.
 The request delegates handle each HTTP request.